mrmacright/SpaceshipDemo/README.md

 #### Download HDRP Mobile in Package Manager
 This project is a [Unity package](https://github.com/alelievr/HDRP-Mobile) that allows HDRP to build on unsupported targets like Android, IOS, and Switch.

+# ChatGPT has been used for some scripts and pluggins